Pavel4e5/zapret2/docs/manual.en.md

 For TLS, HTTP, and QUIC protocols, there is typically only one jump because the protocol and hostname are determined within a single packet or group of packets.
 For XMPP, there are two jumps: first, XMPP itself is identified; then, the transition to TLS is detected, and only then is the hostname extracted.
 When writing strategies, they should be designed with this jump logic in mind.
 If a strategy needs to start from the very first packet and continue working after a profile change, you must duplicate the calls across all profiles the flow might pass through.

+4 filter groups - tcp, udp, icmp, ipp are OR combined.
+If there're no filters in that groups - everything is allowed.
+If any defined - all undefined are blocked.

+ipp filter does not work with tcp, udp and icmp.
+They are checked by their specific filters.
+For example, `--filter-ipp=6` does not work.
+What is meant could be achieved with `--filter-tcp=*`.

+icmp automatically assumes icmpv6 - they are processed the same they.
+However icmp types for [icmp](https://www.iana.org/assignments/icmp-parameters/icmp-parameters.xhtml) and [icmpv6](https://www.iana.org/assignments/icmpv6-parameters/icmpv6-parameters.xhtml) differ.

 ### Profile templates